 Simply put, we recommend enabling 2FA (two-factor authentication).
 This is a setting inside WhatsApp which is not enabled by default.
 Here is how users can enable two-step verification on WhatsApp:

-• Tap on Done to enable two-step verification or two-factor authentication.
+- Tap Done to enable two-step verification (2FA).

 Updating your Group Settings